timhowgego/Aquius/README.md

 ## Quick Setup

-As is, Aquius simply builds into a specific `HTML` element on a web page, the most basic configuration placed in the document `body`:
+In its most basic form, Aquius simply builds into a specific `HTML` element on a web page, the most basic configuration placed in the document `body`:

 ```html
 <div id="aquius-div-id" style="height:100%;"></div>